-ENGAGED ACADEMIC LEARNING (EAL) is a pedagogical strategy that emphasizes hands-on experiences in local, national or international communities and involves substantive reflection of that work.
-Ideally framed as a mutually-beneficial exchange of knowledge and resources among community members, faculty and students, EAL is a term that encompasses academic service-learning, civic education/engagement, experiential education, problem-based learning, and community-based learning.
-As an approach that is both collaborative and project-based, engaged academic learning combines academic instruction and community-derived expertise from a diverse and dedicated body of stakeholders.
+ENGAGED ACADEMIC LEARNING is a pedagogical strategy that emphasizes hands-on experiences in local, national or international communities and involves substantive reflection of that work.
+Ideally framed as a mutually-beneficial exchange of knowledge and resources among community members, faculty and students; Community-Based Learning (CBL) is a term that encompasses academic service-learning, civic education/engagement, experiential education and problem-based learning.
+As an approach that is both collaborative and project-based, Community-Based Learning combines academic instruction and community-derived expertise from a diverse and dedicated body of stakeholders.

 A pedagogical approach that recognizes the talents, skills, and expertise of communities as opposed to employing the deficit model associated with problem-based learning.